On Friday morning, the Pittsburgh Penguins announced that Ron Hextall has been relieved of his duties as General Manager.

 2018: F Joel Farabee (Rd 1, 14th Overall)

-Ron Hextall knows the roster of the Flyers very well and could help Danny Briere our wherever necessary.
-Not necessarily a GM role again but something that gives Hextall more freedom, a role where he can help both the players and Danny Briere in the best ways possible.
+Hextall knows the roster well and could help Briere out wherever necessary, not necessarily in a Manager role but something that gives Hextall more freedom.
+A role where he can help both the players and management in the best ways possible.